 The oil and natural gas industry is subject to rapid and significant advancements in technology, including the introduction of new products and services using new technologies.
 As competitors use or develop new technologies, we may be placed at a competitive disadvantage, and competitive pressures may force us to implement new technologies at a substantial cost.
-In addition, competitors may have greater financial, technical and personnel resources that allow them to enjoy technologies that we currently use or that we may implement in the future may become obsolete.
+In addition, competitors may have greater financial, technical and personnel resources that allow them to enjoy technological advantages and may in the future allow them to implement new technologies before we can.
+One or more of the technologies that we currently use or that we may implement in the future may become obsolete.
 We cannot be certain that we will be able to implement technologies on a timely basis or at a cost that is acceptable to us.
 If we are unable to maintain technological advancements consistent with industry standards, our operations and financial condition may be adversely affected.